Review: Lelo Sona 2 vs. Sona 2 Cruise Clit Stimulators

 Button Control

 So all four Lelo Sonas—Sona, Sona Cruise, Sona 2, and Sona 2 Cruise—have three control buttons.
 With the original 2 toys, you turn ’em on by pressing the + button, and off by pressing the – button.
 Then the central button lets you cycle through the 8 patterns.
-This had the unfortunate effect of making me repeatedly power off the original Sona when I was trying to make it go slower—especially in the crazy intensity of function #8 (= #12 in Sona 2), the clit megaphone.
+This had the unfortunate effect of making me repeatedly power off the original Sona when I was trying to make it go slower—especially after I’ve come and need to power down fast.

 Happily, Lelo resolved this in Sona 2 and Sona 2 Cruise by making the center function-change button into an on/off button too; just hold it down for a couple seconds.
 You can also turn on the vibro-pulsations by hitting the + button, but you can never accidentally turn off Sona 2 by pressing the – button.
-That’s a relief!
+Still, maybe because I’m not the biggest fan of the Sona’s shape (see next), I wish the button control was easier to operate.

 Ergonomic Shape

 I can use Sona 2 hands-free, trapping it between my thighs.
-I get the most pressure and best seal when I am holding it in my hand.
-And the backward curve means that Sona 2 isn’t great for sitting on, like Womanizer Liberty; or for sitting on *and* during vaginal penetration like We-Vibe Melt excels at.
+But I get the most pressure and best seal when I am holding it in my hand.
+Still, I feel its lacking in the “easy grip” department vs. most other air-pulse vibes.
+And Sona’s backward curve means that Sona 2 isn’t great for sitting on, like Womanizer Liberty; or for sitting on *and* during vaginal penetration like We-Vibe Melt excels at.

 Overall Thoughts